 Are we simply outmatched by our attackers?

-While each of these has legitimacy and may be adding to the challenges, I believe most modern data breaches are in fact the result of something much simpler: the available attack surface has grown.
+While each of these has legitimacy and may be adding to the challenges, I believe most modern data breaches are in fact the result of something much simpler: the available attack surface is growing exponentially, due to accelerated digital transformation.

 Zero Trust is more than just the latest buzzword in security; it’s believed by many to be the best protection against data breaches in today’s widening threat landscape.
 It’s also grounded in the most basic cybersecurity practices, which define the need to ensure the protection of systems and data no matter where they are hosted, and no matter what users or devices are attempting to access them.